 How To Make The Most Of Your Time At The Toronto International Film Festival

 The Toronto International Film Festival has become the launching pad for the best of international, Hollywood and Canadian cinema.
 It is recognized as the most important film festival in the world after Cannes.
 More than 300 films from over 50 countries offer audiences a diverse array of films to enjoy every year, including from Canadian directors and up-and-coming actors.
 Here are some things to enjoy about this world-class film festival.

 Early Oscar Predictions

 Each year, some of Hollywood’s most notable films make their debut at TIFF.
 To date several movies that took home the top prize at the Toronto International Film Festival also took home the honour of Best Picture at the Oscars.
 And many more TIFF top winners ended up taking home Oscars in other film categories.
 Though a seat at a Gala is a hot ticket item, you can occasionally score a last-minute pass by checking online at 7 a.m. the morning of the screening or try for rush tickets.

-Souvenirs and Swag
+Souvenirs and Mementos

 Five-Star Celebrity Sightings

 Over the years, Toronto has become home to some spectacular, world-renowned five-star hotels, including the Ritz-Carlton, the Shangri-La and the St. Regis.
 During TIFF, you may spot a celebrity in town for the festival.
 And don’t be surprised when you see a crowd outside these hotels waiting for a star sighting.
 It’s a common occurrence during the Toronto International Film Festival.
 So, if you have the time, why not join in on the fun?

 Last updated: August 11, 2022